stjudecloud/university/docs/visualization-community/tutorials/lollipop/index.md

     block: true,
     nobox: 1,
     noheader: 1,
-    nativetracks: "RefGene",
 ```
+*	RefGene is static unless building a Lollipop plot.
+*	Tracks are where the differentiation will be for each visualization.
 *	ProteinPaint has case sensitive parameters like *indexUrl* vs *indexurl*.
 *   Expert customization can be found in Google Docs hyperlink above.
 !!!

-## Getting started:
-*   Login to VisCom and create a new visualization.
-*   Copy the code block example that best fits where your data lives.
-*   Update the genome parameter, line 6.

 ## When data is hosted on the DNAnexus server:
 *   Login to VisCom and create a new visualization.